 A Win for Democracy

-This week Ms. Alexandria Ocasio-Cortez won the Democratic Congressional Primary in New York’s 14th District.
+This week Ms. Alexandria Ocasio-Cortez (AOC) won the Democratic Congressional Primary in New York’s 14th District.
 It was a pretty big win for the believers in democracy!
-Her victory vindicates those who continue to hold out hope that the system can genuinely represent the people.
+Her victory vindicates those who continue to hold out hope.
+The system can still work to genuinely represent the people.

 Unlike her opponent, the 28 year old Ocasio-Cortez was motivated by her desire to realize significant change.
 Indeed, it’s something that many in her community have been yearning for.
 Ocasio-Cortez represents a different sort of Democrat.
 An obvious progressive, she refers to herself as a Democratic Socialist.
 It’s a term that’s considered fairly reasonable in the rest of the world, but in the US of A, it’s often met with apprehension and disdain.

 A Progressive Agenda